 Kyogle Cinemas began in 1999 when Stuart and Margaret Everett decided to open a movie theatre in Kyogle, NSW.

-In February 2012 the business reopened as a not for profit under the name of Kyogle Community Cinema.
+Due to keen community interest, the cinema reopened In February 2012 as a not for profit under the name of Kyogle Community Cinema.
 The various affairs of the cinema were handled by the “Growing Kyogle” group, the staff, many volunteers and members of the community.
 It was during this period that the Cinema evolved from analogue to digital projection.

 Then on the 13th October 2016 the movie theatre was reopened by the younger Everett family after a two week closure for major seating refurbishment.
 This opened a new chapter in the cinema’s history.
 The name returned to its original name of Kyogle Cinemas and received various upgrades attending to patron comfort.